Here are the 2022 voter registration deadlines in all 50 states

 South Carolina

-The registration deadline for in-person is by 5 p.m. on Oct.
+The deadline to register in person is by 5 p.m. on Oct.
 7, online by Oct.
 9 or by mail on Oct.
 11.

 South Dakota

-The deadline to register in-person, and mail is Oct.
-24, and mail registrations must be received by that date.
+The deadline to register in person, and mail is Oct.
+24, and mail-in registrations must be received by that date.
 There is no option to register online.

 Tennessee